 Parent/Teacher conferences will be held at the end of first quarter and third quarter.
-Fourth quarter grade cards will be sent home on the last day of school.
-All students are expected to have all library books returned or fees paid, texts and other school property returned, and any other financial obligations paid before grade cards are distributed.
+Fourth quarter grade cards will be mailed at the end of school if you provide a self-addressed stamped envelope.
+You may pick up the grade cards at the office if you do not want to provide a self-addressed stamped envelope.
+This may be done beginning the week after school is out and continuing for two weeks after school is out for the summer.
+All students are expected to have all library books returned or fees paid, uniforms cleaned and returned, texts and other school property returned, and any other financial obligations paid before grade cards are distributed.